 - Socially, lions mark territories.
 It could be that finding a full pride up in the trees is another easy way for them to mark the tree as their territory which sends a signal to other non-pride members to keep away.

-On an individual/personal thought; it could be that those lions in Ishasha are naturally climbers a trait they may have adapted to by virtue of their strolls through the Virunga forests.
-They reach Ishasha through a wildlife corridor stretching from the Virunga forests in Congo to Queen Elizabeth National Park, Kibale Forest National Park upto Semliki national Park.
-Please note however that there are no lions in Kibale Forest and Semliki National Parks.
+On an individual/personal thought; it could be that those lions in Ishasha are naturally climbers, a trait they may have adapted to by virtue of their strolls through the Virunga forests.
+They reach Ishasha through a wildlife corridor stretching from the Virunga forests in Congo to Queen Elizabeth National Park, Kibale National Park up to Semliki national Park.
+Please note that there are no lions in Kibale Forest and Semliki National Parks.

 Elsewhere in Uganda, particularly in Murchison falls and Kidepo Valley National Parks, lions have occasionally been spotted in trees.
 However, it is mainly the cubs and the lionesses but not the males.
 Also in Queen Elizabeth National Park in the north at Kasenyi, lionesses and cubs have been spotted in trees but still not a full pride like in Ishasha.
 Of recent, some male lions that are believed to have moved from Ishasha, were spotted up in the acacia trees in the northern sector of Queen Elizabeth National Park.
 This takes us back that tree climbing is a generational habit which is to be carried on for other generations of lions to come regardless of where they are but at the moment, Ishasha remains as the best place in the world to see tree climbing lions.

-Best time to see tree climbing lions in Uganda.
+Best time to see tree lions in Uganda

 The best time to find them is during the dry months of June to mid-September and December to February.
 Although chances on them are very high at almost 90% in the dry months, these lions can be viewed any time of the year.
 Other natural factors constant, tree climbing lions can be viewed regardless of the season; wet or dry.
 In both seasons, there are some factors as discussed above that propel them to climb.
 In the dry season, the heat on the ground forces them to chase for cool breezes in the raised heights.
 In the wet season, the many flies and insects/ants with their irritating bites plus the wet grounds, they will have to climb up in the trees as a way of escaping from such.
 One can therefore visit any time of the year.